BuvinJT/distbuilder/docs/LowLevel.md

 You may wish to include your own custom logic within your program to pivot on this environmental condition as well.

-While distbuilder provides convenience constants/methods to determine if you running in this context, to avoid any "tight coupling" to the build system within your program's source (which may cause build failures in addition to being a questionable design choice), you may wish to employ the following code:
+While distbuilder provides convenience constants/methods to determine if you are running in this context, to avoid any "tight coupling" to the build system within your program's source (which may cause build failures in addition to being a questionable design choice), you may wish to employ the following code: